-Pick-up starts at 3:15 pm.
+Pickup starts at 3:15 pm.
 Adults picking up should remain in their vehicles.
 Counselors will help younger campers get into the vehicle.
-Campers must load into the vehicle from the curb; loading on the driver's side of the vehicle is prohibited.
+Campers must load into the vehicle from the curb; loading on the driver’s side is prohibited.

 Late Arrival and Early Dismissal